landarskiy/reuse/README.md

 ### Entry

 First of all you should define your entries.
-Entry is a communication object between recycler's adapter and your data.
+Entry is a communication object between ViewHolder and your data source.

 ```kotlin
 data class TextEntry(val text: String, val style: Style) : Entry {